leouieda/tesseroids/doc/usage.rst

 to calculate the gravitational effect of right rectangular prisms in Cartesian coordinates.
 This is done using the formula of Nagy et al. (2000).
-The programs are name prismpot, prismgx, prismgy, prismgz, prismgxx, etc.
+The programs are prismpot, prismgx, prismgy, prismgz, prismgxx, etc.
-Input and output for these programs is very similar to that of the tessg* programs.
+Input and output for these programs is very similar to that of the tesspot, tessgx, etc., programs.
 Computation points are read from standard input and the prism model is read from a file.
 The model file should have the column format::